-Whole skinless black gram is a key ingredient in making the idli-dosa batter, where one part of black gram is mixed with three or four parts of idli rice and ground with a little water to make a thick batter that is fermented before use. (see how to make dosa batter at home-Ruchi’s Vegetarian Kitchen)
+The whole skinless black gram is used as a key ingredient in making the idli-dosa batter.
+The batter is madeby mixing one part of skinless black gram with three or four parts of idli rice.
+The mixture is ground with a little water to make a thick batter that is fermented before use. (see how to make dosa batter at home-Ruchi’s Vegetarian Kitchen)

-Also the batter for vada or udid vada is made from soaked urad, by grinding with a little water and then mixing it with other spices and deep frying the batter in cooking oil.
+Also the batter for vada or udid vada is made by soaking whole skinless urad dal and then grinding it with a little water to form a thick batter.
+The batter is mixed with other spices and deep fried in cooking oil.
 (See Malinis Space-Vada Recipe)

-The skinless gram is a key ingredient in making batter for several recipes by soaking rice and skinless gram and grinding them into a batter, then fermenting. (see three different breakfast recipes)
+The skinless whole gram is a key ingredient in making batter for several other recipes.
+It’s made by soaking rice and skinless gram and grinding them into a batter, then fermenting. (see three different breakfast recipes)

 Black gram flour (Urad Atta): is made into ‘papadum’ (a crispy indian cracker usually served as an appetizer or with drinks in Indian restaurants).
 I have always wondered how they are made and today I found a very good you-tube video on how to make papadum (Papa).
 I think I’m going to try it some time next week.
 How exciting!